 Creating Veins for a Marbleized Look

-If you are going for the marble or stone look for your countertop this is the step where you will create those veins and accent colors.
+If you are going for the marble or stone look for your countertop this is the step where you’ll create those veins and accent colors.
 You will need your metallic powders, 91% Isopropyl Alcohol and a spray bottle (one for each accent color if using more than one).
 Add 1-2 quarts of alcohol to your spray bottle and add in your metallic powder.
 Fasten the spray nozzle on and shake to mix well.
-Spray across your counter surface from a distance with a broad spray setting for a granular effect, or up close using a nozzle setting to fine for creating veins and swirls.
+For veins and swirls adjust the nozzle setting to a fine stream.
+Spray across your counter surface from a distance with a broad spray setting for a granular effect.
 You can use a clean mixing stick to drag across the surface for swirls or defined veins.
 If you are using different metallic colors you can layer each one atop of the other or spray alongside each other.

 When using glitter this is not recommended for the spray bottle because it will clog the nozzle.
 Add glitters into a small mixture of epoxy (equal parts hardener to resin) in a clean container and mix well until fully incorporated.
 Use a clean paint stick to dip into the glitter epoxy mixture and drizzle or swirl it around on the surface to create your accents.
 I used a small nylon brush to swiftly brush along some of the marbled lines I made for a blended/blurry look.
 One thing I loved about choosing to resurface a laminate countertop with epoxy over simply replacing it is the freedom to be as creative as you want for the desired look you’re going for.
 Allow the colors settle for a few minutes to see how they blend to get an idea of the finished look will come out.